Aksai Chin: Since 1947

 The Chinese premier Zhou Enlai argued that the western border had never been delimited, that the Macartney-MacDonald Line, which left the Aksai Chin within Chinese borders was the only line ever proposed to a Chinese government, and that the Aksai Chin was already under Chinese jurisdiction, and that negotiations should take into account the status quo.

 In June 2006, satellite imagery on the Google Earth service revealed a 1:500 scale terrain model of eastern Aksai Chin and adjacent Tibet, built near the town of Huangyangtan, about 35 km southwest of Yinchuan, the capital of the autonomous region of Ningxia in China.
 A visual side-by-side comparison shows a very detailed duplication of Aksai Chin in the camp.
 The 900 × 700 m model was surrounded by a substantial facility, with rows of red-roofed buildings, scores of olive-coloured trucks and a large compound with elevated lookout posts and a large communications tower.
 Such terrain models are known to be used in military training and simulation, although usually on a much smaller scale.

 Local authorities in Ningxia claim that their model of Aksai Chin is part of a tank training ground, built in 1998 or 1999.

 In August 2017, Indian and Chinese forces near Pangong Tso threw rocks at each other.

-On September 11, 2019, People's Liberation Army troops confronted Indian troops on the northern bank of Pangong Lake.
+On 11 September 2019, People's Liberation Army troops confronted Indian troops on the northern bank of Pangong Lake.

 A continued face-off in the 2020 China–India skirmishes of May and June 2020 between Indian and Chinese troops near Pangong Tso Lake culminated in a violent clash on 16 June 2020, with at least 20 deaths from the Indian side and no official reported deaths from the Chinese side.
 In 2021, Chinese state media reported 4 Chinese deaths.
 Both sides claimed provocation from the other.

 Geography

 Aksai Chin is one of the two large disputed border areas between India and China.
 India claims Aksai Chin as the easternmost part of the union territory of Ladakh.
 China claims that Aksai Chin is part of the Xinjiang Uyghur Autonomous Region and Tibet Autonomous Region.
 The line that separates Indian-administered areas of Ladakh from Aksai Chin is known as the Line of Actual Control (LAC) and is concurrent with the Chinese Aksai Chin claim line.

-The Akasy region is sparely populated region with few settlements such as Heweitan, Khurnak Fort, Tianshuihai and Dahongliutan and Kangxiwar which lays north of it, with the latter being the forward headquarters of the Xinjiang Military Command during the 1962 Sino-Indian War.
+The Aksai region is a sparsely populated region with few settlements such as Heweitan, Khurnak Fort, Tianshuihai and Dahongliutan and Kangxiwar which lays north of it, with the latter being the forward headquarters of the Xinjiang Military Command during the 1962 Sino-Indian War.

 Aksai Chin covers an area of approximately 38000 km2.
 The area is largely a vast high-altitude desert with a low point (on the Karakash River) at about 4300 m above sea level.
 In the southwest, mountains up to 7000 m extending southeast from the Depsang Plains form the de facto border (Line of Actual Control) between Aksai Chin and Indian-controlled Kashmir.